slawascichy/docker-alfresco-community/README.md

 # docker-alfresco-community

-A docker compilation that allows you to run an Alfresco document repository with an external PostgreSQL database and Apache ActiveMQ instances.
+A docker composition that allows you to run an Alfresco document repository with external instances of PostgreSQL database and Apache ActiveMQ .

 Starting of docker compose: